Marek's disease virus

 • Acute rash

-Marek’s disease annual cost to the industry is estimated to be in the range of US $1-2 billion.
-The Pirbright Institute is researching a number of different aspects of the disease including determining how it induces tumours, the reason behind its steadily increasing virulence and studying the molecular and cellular mechanisms of the immune responses against MD infections.
-This information will be valuable in the development of more effective vaccine formulations or vaccination strategies.
+The annual cost of Marek’s disease to the poultry industry is estimated to be between US $1-2 billion.
+The Pirbright Institute is researching various aspects of the disease, including how it induces tumors, the reasons behind its steadily increasing virulence, and the molecular and cellular mechanisms of immune responses against MD infections.
+This information will be valuable in developing more effective vaccine formulations and vaccination strategies.
+Research initiatives also include developing novel vaccines, such as recombinant viral vector vaccines derived from avian herpesviruses.
+Pirbright also hosts the WOAH Marek’s Disease Virus Reference Laboratory.

 Research papers